Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • New customers may need to align data, constraints, and operational rules before going live.

-• Very small teams with minimal stops per day may not fully utilize their orchestration and analytics capabilities.
+• Very small teams with minimal stops per day may not fully utilize the orchestration and analytics capabilities.

-Locus is well-suited for enterprise teams that need reliable, scalable delivery orchestration, particularly:
+Locus is purpose-built for enterprise logistics leaders and operations managers who need reliable, scalable delivery orchestration:

-• Retail, e-commerce, and e-grocery brands that manage dense, high-volume routes.
+• Retail, e-commerce, and e-grocery operations directors managing dense, high-volume routes across multiple regions.

-• Big & bulky delivery operators require precise scheduling and specialized routing.
+• Big & bulky delivery operations managers requiring precise scheduling and specialized routing.

 • Enterprises running hybrid or multi-fleet operations across the first, mid, and last mile.

-• Teams need real-time visibility and stable performance as order volumes grow.
+• Teams needing real-time visibility and stable performance as order volumes grow beyond what lightweight tools can handle.

 Locus’ User Testimonial